Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices

 Before we can prove this main result, we need some preliminary results.
-We begin with the following lemma, which provides a simple but important property of this tree shape statistic.
+We begin with the following lemma, which provides a simple but important property of $\Delta_{CS}$.
 In fact, it establishes the close link between $\Delta_{CS}$ and $N_b$.

 \begin{lemma} Let $T \in \bt_n$.
 Then, we have: $\Delta_{CS}(T)=-2\sum\limits_{v\in \mathring{V}(T)} n_{v_b}=-2N_b(T)$, where $n_{v_b}$ denotes the size of the \emph{smaller} pending subtree adjacent to $v$, i.e., if $v_a$ and $v_b$ denote the children of $v$, we have $n_{v_b}\leq n_{v_a}$. \end{lemma}